 http://localhost

 If IIS is installed correctly, you should see the IIS Welcome Page.
+Alternatively, you can use this PowerShell command to check the status:

 Get-WindowsFeature -Name Web-Server

 IIS (Internet Information Services) is a powerful, flexible, and secure web server solution that is integral to many Windows-based web hosting environments.
 Its ease of use, coupled with extensive configuration options via both GUI and PowerShell, make it an ideal choice for businesses of all sizes.
-Whether you are hosting a small personal website or a large enterprise application, IIS provides the tools and features necessary to deliver high-performance, secure, and scalable web services.